syeddanish41/wAlnut/README.md

       - We can understand principles of hierarchy and time in intelligence before having A fully sensory motor theory.

+The following are additional strategies being used that are not presented in the video:

+1. **_Say there is idea A and idea B that contradict each other.
+The idea that has more people moving from one idea to the other is the more likely to be truth idea._**
+     - 1) Every human is susceptible to believing in wrong ideas this since there is no free will.
+     - 2) In my past I have believed in ideas that are false because I have no control over the information I am presented.
+For example I have believed:
+       + Santa is real, if you eat earwax you go deaf, there is a god that looks similar to humans, there is free will, you are born with confidence, ...
+     - **Example:**
+       Say there is idea A and idea B that contradict each other.
+And you notice that the number of people that strongly believe idea A after having something happen to them decide to strongly believe in idea B is more than the other way around.
+THEN it is pretty likely idea B is more truthful than idea A. However this does not mean idea B is completely true.

 Building an AGI should be viewed as a challenge that is at a larger scale than when John F. Kennedy proposed we go to the moon on September 12, 1962 by the end of the decade.
 To build an AGI that exceeds human intelligence will